bbauska/zombiePolitics/README.md

 gies because politicians, school boards, administrators, and some teachers have become too arrogant and ruthless to imagine any resistance.
-Wedded to the blood­ less values of a market-driven society deeply implicated in reproducing the struc­ tures of racism, inequality, and exclusion, schools now inhabit a “dead zone” that banishes civic pedagogy, the arts, and diH`erent critical modes of intelligibility.
+Wedded to the blood­ less values of a market-driven society deeply implicated in reproducing the struc­ tures of racism, inequality, and exclusion, schools now inhabit a "dead zone" that banishes civic pedagogy, the arts, and diH`erent critical modes of intelligibility.</p>

-Schools now do everything they can to deaden the imagination by defining and framing classroom experiences through a lethal mix of instrumental values, cost-ben­ efit analyses, test-based accountability schemes, and high-stakes testing regimes.
+<p>Schools now do everything they can to deaden the imagination by defining and
+framing classroom experiences through a lethal mix of instrumental values, cost-ben­ efit analyses, test-based accountability schemes, and high-stakes testing regimes.
 These instrumentally- and market-based values and practices drown out, if not